 Many home owners that do not click that they accept pets, deny pets selectively.
 What we mean by that is that there are cat people and there are dog people.
 Our colleague that is obsessed with her dog is equally NOT a fan of cats, gerbils nor hamsters.
 Naturally, we cannot guarantee that an owner that has said no to pets will say yes to your family member but in our experience it is worth a shot.

 How to proceed when contacting an owner that has said no to pets?

 - Do it before the showing so that neither of you waste time if it is indeed a non-negotiable.
 Do not try to slide in a pet as by the way after coming to an agreement.
 That pretty much shatters the relationship between you and the owner.

-- Add it to your presentation, great article on how to make contact with owners, and tell them about your pet.
+- Add it to your presentation, when you make contact with owners, tell them about your pet.
 If there are positive attributes such as it being an older well trained dog, definitely mention that.

 - Offer to put your money behind your pets attributes by offering a larger deposit.